 Sunlight or in this case, the lack of it is the reason that mainly causes seasonal mood swings.
 Therefore, try to take advantage of the few hours of the day when the sun is out and spend some time outside.
 If a longer walk isn’t possible for you, try to spend at least half an hour a day outside.
 I guess almost everyone can manage that.

-For those who really can’t or feel like it’s not enough, a daylight therapy lamp might be helpful too!
-I personally don’t own one, however, I did my research on them and they are much more affordable than I expected.
+For those who really can’t or feel like it’s not enough, a *daylight therapy lamp might be helpful too!
+I personally don’t own one, but my dad does and they are much more affordable than I expected.

 Supplement Vitamin D